maxwnaylor/investing/commentary/introduction/investment-philosophy/my-investment-philosophy.md

 1) The market is directionally efficient in the long-run, but tends to overreact in the short-run.
 There is profit to be made by buying what the market wants to be selling, but the market is right more often than it is wrong, so be careful.
 2) I have a contrarian instinct, and a lot of patience.
 I take a multi-year (5+) time horizon, and don't have any issue being "wrong" for long periods of time, as long as I am confident I will be right eventually.
 3) A stock's return is driven by two forces: i) Valuation (how much are you paying?) ii) Investment returns (how effectively will this company turn investments into future cash flows?).
-You can make money by being right about one or both of these points when the consensus is wrong.
+Above average returns come when you are right about one or both of these points when the consensus is wrong.
 I try to find opportunities where the market is wrong about both.

 I will also note, there are two general ways to make money from investing.
 1) Have superior information to the market